 The schedulability of a given target observation is more complex that just its visibility.
 It also involves the availability of guide stars as a function of time and other constraints that may be set with Special Requirements and/or Solar System Special Requirements in APT.
 The MTVT is a "quick look" tool for pre-planning purposes, but the Astronomers Proposal Tool is the true arbiter of schedulability for a given proposed observation.

 Installation and dependencies

 Similarly, the user should refer to the "Dependencies" section on the JWST General Target Visibility Tool Help page for information on the packages and libraries required to run GTVT/MTVT.
-In addition to those packages and libraries, MTVT also requires the callhorizons Python routine.
-Additional documentation can be found at this GitHub page.
-The callhorizons routine can also be cloned or downloaded from the GitHub page.
-This routine can be installed with the following command
+In addition to those packages and libraries, MTVT also requires the astroquery Python package.
+This package can be installed in a conda environment with the following command:

 Once successfully installed, MTVT is run from the command line, as described below.